On groups with EDT0L word problem: Acknowledgements

 \section{Acknowledgements}

 The first author acknowledges support from Swiss NSF grant 200020-200400.
-The second author was supported by Australian Research Council grant DP210100271, and the London Mathematical Society Visitor Scheme.
+The second author was supported by Australian Research Council grant DP210100271, and the London Mathematical Society Visiting Speakers to the UK--Scheme 2, 2024.
 The third author was supported by the Heilbronn Institute for Mathematical Research.
 The fifth author was supported by the Heilbronn Institute for Mathematical Research and the EPSRC Fellowship grant EP/V032003/1 `Algorithmic, topological and geometric aspects of infinite groups, monoids and inverse semigroups'.